Alibaba, ShopRunner plan to launch joint China service

 Chinese consumers will get their products 10 days after ordering on the U.S. website, Dias said.
 But they will have to pay shipping costs from the U.S. market, which Dias said could wind up as high as 20 percent of the product price, or as much as $10 for a $50 item.

 Alibaba will offer some customers in China complimentary memberships on ShopRunner.
-ShopRunner has a similar arrangement with American Express, also an investor in Shoprunner, in the United States.
+ShopRunner has a similar arrangement with American Express (AXP.N), also an investor in Shoprunner, in the United States.

-(This version of the story corrects the last paragraph to show that Alibaba, not American Express, will offer some customers complimentary ShopRunner memberships.)

 (Editing by Peter Henderson)

-Note: (This story is corrected in last paragraph to show that Alibaba, not American Express, will offer some customers complimentary ShopRunner memberships)